 In the same way, God created us with the capacity to breathe to sustain our natural lives, he has given us a way to “breathe spiritually” for our spiritual well-being.

 “Spiritual breathing, like physical breathing,” said Bill Bright, founder of Campus Crusade for Christ, “is a process of exhaling the impure and inhaling the pure, an exercise in faith that enables you to experience God’s love and forgiveness and walk in the Spirit as a way of life.”

 “But the average Christian does not understand this concept of spiritual breathing as an exercise of faith and, as a result, lives on a spiritual roller coaster," Bright continues.
-"He/she goes from one emotional experience to another, living most of his/her life as a worldly Christian, controlling his/her own life — frustrated and fruitless.”
+"They go from one emotional experience to another, living most of their life as a worldly Christian, controlling their own life — frustrated and fruitless.”

 Spiritual breathing defined